 - Choose a VPN provider that has a lot of VPN servers around the world.
-I recommend IPVanish for its top quality, and it’s wide variety of servers.
+I recommend IPVanish for its top quality, and it has a wide variety of servers.

 - Download the software of the VPN provider.

-- Determine if you need to connect to a particular server because of geo-blocking, or if any server will do.
+- Determine if you need to connect to a particular server or if any server will do.
 You may need to troubleshoot a little, but you will get it right.

 - Connect to the appropriate server.